Child protection and safeguarding

-Where concerns do not need intervention from Children's Social Care families or professionals may be directed for help or provision to universal services and/or other specialist services.
+Where concerns do not need intervention from Children's Social Care, families or professionals may be directed to universal services and/or other specialist services.

 We can also provide advice and consultation to family members or to professionals where there is concern for a child.

 If anyone is worried about a child and refers them to children's social care, children's social care will consider this information.

 If we believe children's social care to become involved, we must act on it and make enquiries.
 A social worker will contact the parents to make enquiries about the family and hear the families' views.
 They will need to speak directly with the child.